arangodb/docs/3.10/features.md

 # Features and Capabilities

-ArangoDB is a NoSQL graph database for online transactional processing (OLTP) as well as analytical workloads.
+ArangoDB is a NoSQL graph database for online transactional processing (OLTP) as well as analytical workloads, with a rich ecosystem of projects, integrations, and drivers
+{:class="lead"}

 ## Editions